mad-lab-fau/imucal/README.md

 section_list.to_csv('./calibration_sections.csv')  # This is optional, but recommended
 ```

-Now you can perform the calibration:
+Independent of how you obtained the `section_data` in the correct format, you can now calculate the calibration
+parameters:

 ```python
 from imucal import FerrarisCalibration